 Our single largest source of funding is State revenue, which includes the Local Control Funding Formula (LCFF).
 In 2013-14, the LCFF replaced the Revenue Limit and most State categorical programs.
-It uses base grants per pupil, with supplemental funding provided for students who are English Learners, foster youth, or eligible for the Free and Reduced Price Meals (FRPM) Program.
-The base grant is further adjusted by grade level to provide for smaller class sizes in the early elementary years and for career-technical education in high school.
+It uses base grants per pupil, with supplemental funding provided for students who are English Learners, foster youth, or low income.
+The base grant is further adjusted by grade level to provide for smaller class sizes in the early elementary years and for career technical education in high school.

 The most important component in calculating revenue is Average Daily Attendance (ADA).
 ADA drives the revenue formulas.
 One ADA = 180 days of attendance for one student.
-Each day that a student is present earns our District approximately \$54 in State revenue.
+Each day that a student is present earns our District approximately \$65 in State revenue.
 Any absence, even an excused absence, reduces our District's revenue by the same amount per student.
+To calculate State revenue, we are using an ADA of 12,632.
+This is based on the Governor's May Revise proposal to use an average of the last three years' ADA.